The Jinx (TV series): Aftermath

 Interviewed ten days after his brother's arrest, Douglas told The New York Times that his brother had stalked him as recently as February 22, 2015, in Palm Beach, Florida.
-He felt "a tremendous sense of relief" at the turn of events which led to Robert's arrest.
-Although sharply disputing some assumptions about the Durst family presented in Jarecki's documentary (which he had not seen), and continuing to stress the threat Robert posed to him and others, Douglas sounded a conciliatory note: “I no longer am looking over my shoulder,” he said.
-“I’m very grateful to ‘The Jinx’ for having brought this about.”
+He felt "a tremendous sense of relief" at the turn of events that led to Robert's arrest.
+Although sharply disputing some assumptions about the Durst family presented in Jarecki's documentary (which he had not seen), and continuing to stress the threat Robert posed to him and others, Douglas sounded a conciliatory note: "I no longer am looking over my shoulder", he said.
+"I'm very grateful to 'The Jinx' for having brought this about."
 Douglas dropped his legal action against Jarecki in late April 2015, and was reportedly considering a move to freeze $74 million of his estranged brother's assets.

 In April 2019, during Durst's trial, a transcript from the series revealed that Durst's final remarks had been edited and presented out of order.
 According to the transcript filed in court, Durst's complete remarks were as follows:

 Jarecki, Smerling, and Stuart-Pontier defended the edits as "entirely representative of what Durst said".
-Documentary filmmaker Mark Jonathan Harris described the edits as "problematic", saying that Durst's statements are "definitely more ambiguous in the transcript" and the edit made them "damning".
+Documentary filmmaker Mark Jonathan Harris called the edits "problematic", saying that Durst's statements are "definitely more ambiguous in the transcript" and the edit made them "damning".

 Soundtrack

-The theme song is "Fresh Blood" performed by Eels.
+The theme song for the first season is "Fresh Blood" performed by Eels while the second season's theme is "Survivor" by Nathaniel Rateliff & The Night Sweats.
 The original score was composed by West Dylan Thordson with co-composition by John Kusiak.
-Musical saw, performed by Natalia Paruz, is featured throughout the series.
+A musical saw, performed by Natalia Paruz, is featured throughout the series.